Best parental control app for iPhone (2026 tests)

 How to choose the right parental control app

+- Look for an app that is easy to use.
 User-friendly apps should be easy to set up and manage.
 You want a simple dashboard where you can quickly adjust settings, monitor activity, and get alerts.
-If it's too complicated, it'll be hard to stick to.
+If it's too complicated, it'll be discouraging to keep using.

-Check that the app works on iOS, Android, and desktop.
+- Make sure it works on all your devices.
+Check if the app works on iOS, Android, macOS, and Windows.
 Some features may not be available on certain devices.

 Step-by-step guide to setting up a parental control app on iPhone